INOVA-Technology/Conquest/README.md

 * - add an updater
 * - you can only have one of each item
 * - fix the way save prevents tasks and paths being added and such without -r
+* - add a command to view achievements
 *   add merge conflictia into map.txt
 *   consistant colors
 *   add conditional spawning (like time of virtual day, etc...)